Data Protection 1998 and GDPR 2018

 GDPR will be managed and regulated by the Information Commissioner’s Office (ICO).
 In a speech in January for the Institute of Chartered Accountants in England and Wales, Information Commissioner Elizabeth Denham said, “We’re all going to have to change how we think about data protection,” adding: “There’s a lot in the GDPR you’ll recognise from the current law, but make no mistake, this one’s a game changer for everyone.”

 Greater control for the public

 The new regulations are designed to give the public renewed trust and greater control on how our personal data is stored and used.
-As a result of the new legislation, we are required to ask your permission to store your data and contact you for marketing purposes.
+As a result of the new legislation, we are required to ask all new customers for your permission to store your data and contact you for marketing purposes.
 Please be assured that this is purely to help you with your enquiry and to enable us to keep in touch with you.